 Equipment: the Survey Kiosk, Roaming survey device and/or accessories supplied by Avius.

 Intellectual Property Rights: all patents, copyrights, design rights, trademarks, service marks, trade secrets, know-how, database rights and other rights in the nature of intellectual property rights (whether registered or not) and all applications for the same which may now or in the future subsist anywhere in the world, including the right to sue for and recover damages for past infringements.

-Licensed Software: the Supplier Software as specified in the Sales Contract.
+Licensed Software: Avius Software as specified in the Sales Contract.

 Licensed Users: the employees and agents of the Customer who use the Licensed Software.

 Personal Data: data subject to protection under Data Protection Law in any jurisdiction.

 Sales Contract: the documents executed by both parties containing the variables of the Agreement and acknowledgement that they will be bound by these terms and conditions.